MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD12_DEMO.md

 16. In the **CachingExample - Microsoft Visual Studio** window, in **Solution Explorer**, under **Views**, expand **Product**, and then click **Index.cshtml**.

-17. In the **index.cshtml** code window, locate the following code:
+17. In the **index.cshtml** code window, select the following code:
 ```cs
     <div>
         @await Component.InvokeAsync("Product", @ViewBag.SelectedProductId)